michaelmayer-hpe/Labs/Docker/README.md

       - MYSQL_PASSWORD=owncloudpwd
 ```

-We are now using a mysql container, but the database content is inside the container.
+We are now using a mariadb container, but the database content is inside the container.
 So this is the same story as before, we need to keep our data persistent.

   1. Find out where are managed the db files.
   1. Use a docker volume to use them from the host.